sriramab/gamamanual/References/GAMLReferences/Operators.md

   * "filename": the filename of the file containing the network
   * "edges_species": the species of edges
   * "vertices_specy": the species of vertices
-  * "file": the file containing the network
+  * "format": the format of the file, "filename": the filename of the file containing the network

 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- load_graph_from_file(